gtiosclub/bootcamp-module-7/README.md

 ## Step 3: Building the List View

+1. **Implementation**

-Implement the list view to display grocery items using SwiftUI components.
+- Implement the list view to display grocery items using SwiftUI components.
+- Using the app screenshot below, recreate the UI for the Grocery application.
+        - Implement the title for the list, similarly to shown below
+        - Create an add product button that would connect to the screen mockup in the below section
+        - Represent each item added from the other view in the below section
+          - Specifically include the quantity for each item, the category, the title, the price, and the notes

+2. **Mockup**

 #### What you've accomplished so far:

 - [ ] Displayed grocery items using SwiftUI components.
 - [ ] Added navigation to create a new grocery list and add items to the list.

-## Step 4: Creating the Add Item View
+## Step 3: Creating the Add Item View

+1. **Implementation**

-Implement the view to add new items to the grocery list.
+  - Implement the view to add new items to the grocery list.
+  - Using the app screenshot below, recreate the UI for the Grocery application.
+      - Add an option to add the category for the specific item
+      - Add a textbox to add the items name
+      - A counter or textbook implementation for the quantity
+      - The price for the item
+      - The overall notes to add for the specific item

+2. **Mockup**

 #### What you've accomplished so far: